top of page

 What will we do?

-We will start by getting confortable in the water and with each other.
+We will start by getting comfortable in the water and with each other.
 Their face will be going in the water during the first lesson.
 Additionally we will be interacting with waterproof toys which can help distract from discomfort.
-For example, picking up toys from shallow steps can help to encourage children to put their heads underwater without fear.
+For example, picking up toys from the steps can help to encourage children to put their heads underwater without fear.

 Tears

-Yes, tears.
 It is very common for a child to cry during their first few swim lessons due to the new environment, fear of the pool, and separation anxiety.
-For children under five, crying is a common and age-appropriate way to express discomfort or uncertainty.
+For children under five, crying is a common and age appropriate way to express discomfort or uncertainty.
 While it can be difficult to witness as a parent, rest assured that this is a normal part of the learning process.
 Just like when a child cries before a nap or a doctor’s visit, protesting during swim lessons are a part of a child doing something essential for their safety and well-being.
-Most children will adjust by the 3rd or 4th lesson as we build trust and they become more comfortable in the water.
+Most children will stop crying by the 3rd or 4th lesson as we build trust and they become more comfortable in the water.

 More information about swim anxiety can be found on the FAQs page.